pcmnac/poc-graphql-simple-blog/README.md

 GraphQL - Simple Blog API
 ==================================

 This is a PoC of a simple blog GraphQL API.
-I used http://jsonplaceholder.typicode.com to simulate the datastore.
+It uses http://jsonplaceholder.typicode.com to simulate the datastore.

 **Evaluated features**:
  - GraphQL Schema language